TRACK AND SCRATCH Activities to Be More Effective at Work

 Practices above should be applied to all daily activities.
 But first put activities into quadrants.
 Stephen Covey defines four quadrants of activities as:

 Quadrant 1 – Urgent & Important

 Activities that require immediate attention and can’t be postponed.
 While at first seem unavoidable, these activities may consume all your time and cause stress and burnout.

 Big picture activities that may not require immediate attention but are of a high priority.
 This is the quadrant you should focus on the most to make difference in your life.

 Those are so-called noise or interruption activities, that may seem urgent but in reality, should be eliminated due to unimportance.

 Quadrant 4 – Not Urgent & Not Important

 Down-time activities to free up your brain.
 Everyone needs it and it is smart to have those incorporated into your day.

 The trick is to spend most of your day in quadrant 3.
 We can show you how to get there.
-Schedule a free consultation with one of our Executive Coaches today or email your questions to [email protected].
+Schedule a free coaching session today or email your questions to [email protected].